Seasonal Pricing Variables in Booking

 }

-Seasonal Pricing for Different Booking Contexts
+Applying Seasonal Pricing Across Different Booking Contexts

 The principles above apply to accommodation, venue hire, equipment rental, and service bookings.
 The specific implementation differs in how the base rate is defined and what inventory constraints apply, but the demand signal logic, scarcity pricing, and rate architecture are the same.